 Additional expansions and improvements to System facilities are planned so as to coincide with increasing demands of the growing Contracting Parties' service area.
 The exact timing of expansion beyond 87 MGD is uncertain at this time and will be continually evaluated as the planning efforts are matured.
 Funding for future planned expansions is also anticipated to be conducted utilizing the issuance of revenue bonds.

 Anticipated Issuance of Additional System Revenue Bonds

-The Authority has plans to issue an estimated \$83,995,000 (including the bonds being issued in 2019) million in bonds for certain treatment plant, raw water, and distribution system improvements for the System during the next 60 months.
+The Authority has plans to issue an estimated \$101.51 million in bonds for certain treatment plant, raw water, and distribution system improvements for the System during the next 60 months.